 As a courtesy to our oncology patients, St. John’s Riverside Hospital provides the services of a Patient Navigator.
 Your navigator serves as a proactive guide to help you “navigate” all available necessary information from the professional and supportive staff as well as community resources that will make the journey to recovery more understandable and positive.

 Cancer is a disease that affects the physical, emotional, social, and spiritual aspects of the life of the patient, as well as the rest of the family.
-The role of the Health Navigator is to create a pathway through which can access the necessary information from the professional and supportive staff that will make the journey to recovery less fearful and more understandable.
+The role of the Navigator is to create a pathway through the continuum of care.

-The Health Navigator is someone who serves as a proactive guide to help patients “navigate” the complex health care system.
+The Navigator is someone who serves as a proactive guide to help patients “navigate” the complex healthcare system.
 The Navigator acts as a patient representative, distinct from the hospital social worker, who focuses on the concrete needs of the cancer patient and reflects a special concern for ensuring prompt follow-up.

-Builds awareness in the patient of all available services, helps clarify choices and ensures unrestricted access to all services, bridges the gaps to care by ensuring that follow-up efforts are made so patients do not fall through the cracks, and works with community groups to increase cancer health awareness.
+Builds awareness in the patient of all available services, bridges the gaps in caring by ensuring that follow-up efforts are made, so patients do not fall through the cracks, and works with community groups to increase cancer awareness.

-Does the “leg-work” that would delay treatment by assisting the patient in obtaining medical records from other facilities, making timely appointments for tests and physical exams, provides assistance in obtaining emergency Medicaid if applicable.
+Does the “leg-work” that would delay treatment by assisting the patient in obtaining medical records from other facilities, making timely appointments for tests and physical exams, and providing assistance in obtaining emergency Medicaid if applicable.